jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

 (1) If, in accordance with section 222C(2)(a)(ii) or (iii)(B), a person pays a sum of $25 instead of surrendering a unit that the person is liable to surrender, the Registrar must, when the funds are cleared,—
   (a) issue a number of New Zealand units into a Crown holding account equal to the number of units in respect of which the person has paid a sum of $25; and
-  (b) transfer the New Zealand units into the person’s holding account held for the purpose of section 61(1); and (c) immediately following the transfer under paragraph (b), transfer the New Zealand units to a surrender account designated by the chief executive.
+  (b) transfer the New Zealand units into the person’s holding account held for the purpose of section 61(1); and (c) immediately following the transfer under paragraph (b), transfer the New Zealand units to a surrender account designated by the EPA.
 (2) The Registrar may, for the purposes of subsection (1)(a), issue a number of New Zealand units equal to the number of units in respect of which 1 or more persons have paid a sum of $25 under section 222C(2)(a)(ii) or (iii)(B).
-(3) If the chief executive is required to reimburse a person units under section 123(4) or 189(7)(d) and has satisfied his or her obligation to do so by paying to the person a sum of $25 for the units in accordance with section 222C(2)(b)(ii) or (iii)(B), then the Registrar must—
+(3) If the EPA is required to reimburse a person units under section 123(4) or 189(7)(d) and has satisfied his or her obligation to do so by paying to the person a sum of $25 for the units in accordance with section 222C(2)(b)(ii) or (iii)(B), then the Registrar must—
-  (a) transfer from the appropriate surrender account to the person’s holding account held for the purpose of section 61(1) a number of New Zealand units equal to the number of units for which the chief executive paid the person a sum of $25; and
+  (a) transfer from the appropriate surrender account to the person’s holding account held for the purpose of section 61(1) a number of New Zealand units equal to the number of units for which the EPA paid the person a sum of $25; and
   (b) immediately following the transfer under paragraph (a), transfer the New Zealand units from the person's holding account to a cancellation account.
 (4) For the avoidance of doubt, section 68 does not apply in respect of any New Zealand units issued under this section.
 (5) If subsection (1) applies, this Act applies with any necessary modification as if the payment of $25 for a unit by a person and the transfer of a unit to a surrender account by the Registrar under this section were a surrender of a unit by the person.